Growth mindset needs practice. Leaders, here are 10 practices you can integrate for yourself and make growth mindset flourish.

 Build your growth mindset muscles.
 Flex them each day.
 Make a list of your triggers.
 They could be situations, phrases or people:

 Knowing our limiting beliefs and our feelings helps us ask ourselves ‘Is there another way to do this’.
 I love Katie Byrons’s The Work, and the questions she poses.
-Check it out here.
+Check it out here so it helps you to practice growth mindset.

 2. Learn to measure: